 Ballarat came into being in 1897 with many gold strikes in the Panamint Mountains.
 The Radcliffe mine alone produced 15,000 tons of gold ore from 1898-1903.
 The town was named after a famous Australian gold camp and was home to 400 people in 1898.
 Several legendary Death Valley figures lived in town.
 Ballarat is now privately owned and contains the ruins of several adobe buildings.
 The townsite is located off the Panamint Valley road west of Death Valley proper.

 Chloride City became a town in 1905 when the Bullfrog strike brought people into the area to re-work old mining claims.
 It became a ghost town the following year.
-There are numerous adits and dumps in the area and one grave of a James McKay, of whom nothing is known.
+There are numerous adits and dumps in the area and the grave of one James McKay, of whom nothing is known.
 In addition, there are remains of 3 stamp mills.
 It is located off a four wheel drive road 3.5 miles east of Hell’s Gate or off the dirt road 7 miles further east at the Park boundary.
 Turn right after the cattle guard.

 Greenwater was built around a copper strike made in 1905.
 Water had to be hauled into the town and was sold for $15 a barrel.
 The town grew to a population of 2,000 and was known for its lively magazine, The Death Valley Chuckwalla.
 By 1909 the mining had collapsed without ever showing a profit and people left for other areas.
 There are no ruins left in Greenwater, which is located south of Dante’s View off the Greenwater Valley gravel road.